NLnetLabs/roto/docs/source/reference/language_reference.rst

 | ``not`` | Negation                       |
 +---------+--------------------------------+

-Now that we have all the rules for precendence, here is an example using all types of operators (arithmetic, comparison and logical):
+Now that we have all the rules for precedence, here is an example using all types of operators (arithmetic, comparison and logical):

 .. code-block:: roto